joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5666098/2024/07/30/nfl-stadium-guides-fan-survey/

 **K-State's speedy Avery Johnson wants to prove he can also beat you with his arm**\
-`Kansas State is ready for the Avery Johnson show, and Johnson is committed to shining not just with his feet but his arm. `\
+`Kansas State is ready for the Avery Johnson show, and Johnson is committed to shining not just with his feet but also with his arm. `\
 https://nytimes.com/athletic/5668522/2024/07/30/avery-johnson-kansas-state-football/

 **Scoop City: Differing offseason approaches in Detroit and Dallas**\